 An offset account and a redraw account can effectively give you the same result, but they are practically and conceptually different: Money you’ve put in a redraw account is technically a home loan repayment, and money in an offset account is technically savings that “offsets” the debt of your home loan to reduce the interest payable.

-Tim’s tip: “Paying your bills on the day they are due, rather than the week before they are due will help if the money is coming out of your redraw or offset facility.
-This is because leaving the money for an extra seven days in your account builds up more interest for you.
+Leaving the money for an extra seven days in your account builds up more interest for you.
 Think about it as the optimal system to pay off a home loan and pay the least amount of interest.
-And it’s all set up using online banking and direct debits, so it’s not a difficult thing to do.”
+And it’s all set up using online banking and direct debits, so it’s not a difficult thing to do.

 Talk to our team of home loan advisers about the options available and decide which option best suits you and your situation.